BOND REFERENDUM BASICS

 Why fund large-scale projects through a bond referendum instead of the annual budget?

 Schools periodically need building improvements that would put a significant strain on the annual operating budget.
-Moving those must-do projects into a bond-funded budget qualifies them for state aid that is only available through a voter-approved bond referendum.
+Moving those must-do projects into a bond-funded budget qualifies them for significant state aid that is available through a voter-approved bond referendum.

 How would spreading costs over time help meet needs sooner?